Are divorce records public in Massachusetts?

 Are Massachusetts Divorce Records Public?
 (Public Divorce Records Massachusetts)

-For anyone who has ever questioned “how to know when my divorce is final,” “how to find my divorce date online for free?,” or “Are divorce records public in Massachusetts?,” knowing how to access divorce records is key.
+For anyone who has ever questioned “how to know when my divorce is final,” “how to locate free divorce date info?,” or “Are divorce records public in Massachusetts?,” knowing how to access divorce records is key.
 In general, divorce proceedings are a matter of public record and should be accessible to anyone who knows where to look.
 There are some instances when divorce information may be sealed, such as to protect the privacy of a minor, but in most situations, these are available public records.

 Mass.Gov Divorce Records